difference between lok sabha and rajya sabha

 1. Lok Sabha: The House of the People

-What is Lok Sabha, Lok Sabha, or the House of the People, is the lower house of India’s Parliament.
-It represents the Indian population and is made up of members directly elected by the people through general elections every five years.
+What is Lok Sabha?
+Lok Sabha, or the House of the People, is the lower house of India’s Parliament.
+It represents the Indian population and comprises members directly elected by the people through general elections every five years.
 The maximum strength of the Lok Sabha is 552 members to ensure broad representation.

 2. Rajya Sabha: The Council of States

-What is Rajya Sabha, it’s referred to as the Council of States and is the upper house of the Parliament.
+What is the Rajya Sabha?
+It’s referred to as the Council of States and is the upper house of the Parliament.
 It represents the states and union territories, with members elected indirectly by the state legislative assemblies and appointed by the President.
-Unlike the Lok Sabha, the Rajya Sabha is a permanent body and cannot be dissolved.
+Unlike the Lok Sabha, the Rajya Sabha is a permanent body that cannot be dissolved.

 Rajya Sabha Logo in blog Difference Between Lok Sabha and Rajya Sabha.